 Use our resources carefully, to support our healing mission, following our ethical and legal standards.

 Our associates are entrusted with our resources to achieve our healing mission.

-Our associates have a duty to protect our resources-including our people, money, supplies, equipment and good name.
+Our associates have a duty to protect our resources - including our people, money, supplies, equipment and good name.
 They do so by making careful decisions about how our resources are used.
 They assure that our assets support our healing mission.
-Talk with your supervisor or Corporate Responsibility Department if you have questions about this principle.
+Talk to your supervisor or CRO if you have questions about this principle.
+Use the 3-Step Process.

-Internal Control
+Internal control

-- Associates follow our standards and procedures to ensure that assets are protected and properly used.
-Keep accurate and reliable financial records and reports. - Associates are responsible for acting within the authority they are given.
-Our supervisors give associates proper authority to carry out their duties and also monitor their associates' use of authority, as needed.
+Associates follow our standards and procedures to ensure that assets are protected and properly used.
+Keep accurate and reliable financial records and reports.

+Associates are responsible for acting within the authority they are given.
+Our supervisors give associates proper authority to carry out their duties.
+Supervisors also monitor their associates' use of that authority as needed.

-Financial Reporting
+Financial reporting

 Associates ensure that our financial and cost reports, accounting records, research reports, expense accounts, time sheets and other financial documents clearly and accurately represent the facts.
-Improper or fraudulent accounting, documentation, or financial reporting is illegal under federal and state law and health care programs.
+Improper or fraudulent accounting, documentation, or financial reporting is illegal under federal law, state law and health care programs.